Are you a business owner with a blog looking for help with local SEO? You’re not alone.

 What’s the Difference Between SEO and Local SEO?

-Look at local SEO as a subheading of SEO.
+You should look at local SEO as a subheading of SEO.
 If SEO were the umbrella term, local SEO is the sub-term.
 A division of SEO, if you will.

 While SEO focuses on getting higher rankings for your website’s pages for searches, local SEO aims for higher rankings in specific locations.